 This feature is currently only available for paying individual users.
-It is currently not available for Free, Teams, or Enterprise users.
+It is currently not available for Teams or Enterprise users.

 MCP (Model Context Protocol) is a protocol that enables LLMs to access custom tools and services.
 Put briefly, an MCP client (Cascade, in this case) can choose to make requests to MCP servers to access tools that they provide.
 Cascade now natively integrates with MCP, allowing you to bring your own selection of MCP servers for Cascade to use.
 See the official MCP docs for more information.